 Because this study treats all costs, both initial and future, in real 2016 euros, the discount rates applied reflect real rate of return discounts, excluding inflationary effects.
 Unfortunately, discount rates are by nature subjective because what one individual, business, or group of individuals might define as an acceptable rate of return for a lost investment opportunity may be different from that of another entity.
 This is especially true for societal impacts such as those resulting from regulatory requirements, which tend to directly affect financially a restricted segment of society while producing benefits for society as a whole.
 Since regulatory costs are likely to be indirectly spread across society over time through increased consumer costs, it can be argued that social-level discounts are the most appropriate metric.
-However, directly affected businesses or individuals are likely to be considerably higher.
+However, directly affected businesses or individuals are likely to disagree as their valuation of potential return on an equivalent investment is likely to be considerably higher.
 For convenience, these can be referred to as social and financial discounts.